MPEGGroup/OpenFontFormat/GLOSSARY.md

 * **TT** TrueType, implying the pre-OpenType font specification, the TrueType flavour of OpenType, or the quadratic curve format.
 * **VOLT** [Microsoft Visual OpenType Layout Tool](https://docs.microsoft.com/en-us/typography/tools/volt/), a freely distributed tool for adding OpenType Layout tables to fonts.
 * **WG** working group, in this context either a Working Group of the ISO or of W3C.
-* **WOFF** Web Open Font Format, a font format developed around 2010 to encapsulate a font file and metadata as a webfont; [WOFF2](https://www.w3.org/TR/WOFF2/), the updated version of WOFF with improved compression, is currently the primary format for webfonts.
+* **WOFF** Web Open Font Format, a font format developed around 2010 to encapsulate a font file and metadata as a webfont; an updated version with improved compression known as [WOFF2](https://www.w3.org/TR/WOFF2/) is currently the primary format for webfonts.